hyperswine/gcoin/README.md

-# gcoin
+# GCoin

-The greatest coin, in Rei
+The greatest coin, in Rei.